brandonhoo-fpga/fpga-single-perceptron/README.md

 ## 🔄 Background & Motivation
 After completing my first FPGA project (the Morse Code Decoder in Verilog), I wanted a smaller, focused exercise to learn **SystemVerilog** without the overhead of a full system.
 I also wanted to take a first step into hardware-accelerated machine learning primitives.

 A single perceptron was the right fit.
 The math is short enough to fit in two modules, but it forces you to deal with signed arithmetic, parameterized data widths, and packed multidimensional arrays.
-It is also the literal building block of every neural network, so getting one perceptron right in hardware is the foundation for any future multi-layer or learning-capable design.
+It is also the building block of every neural network, so getting one right in hardware is a starting point for anything bigger later.

 The end result is a parameterized module that can be reconfigured to any linearly separable function (OR, AND, NAND, NOR) by changing only the weights and bias, with no logic redesign required.